holoviz/holoviews/doc/Tutorials/index.rst

   Overview and examples of all the HoloViews container types.

 * `Pandas and Seaborn: <http://ioam.github.io/media/holoviews/Pandas_Seaborn.html>`_
   Using HoloViews with the external Pandas and Seaborn libraries.
-(Coming soon!)

 There is also a reference tutorial explaining the details of the support offered for working with real-world data: